This blog post will share fifteen expert tips on dealing with stress during pregnancy.

 1. Planning For Baby’s Arrival Instead of Worrying

 Most prenatal stress can stem from not knowing what the future holds.
 We are worrying about everything and anything.
 Especially for first-time moms, getting ready to have a child can be overwhelming.
 They say that as a parent that the worrying never really stops.

-We have to take back our power and learn to let things go that we can not control.
-Instead of worrying about things out of your control, you can take charge of the things that you’re able to control to provide your unborn child with a safe, loving, and nurturing environment.
+We must take back our power and learn to let things go that we can not control.
+Instead of worrying about things out of your control, you can take charge of the things you can control to provide your unborn child with a safe, loving, and nurturing environment.

 There is no wrong way to parent and no wrong way to learn about parenting.
 The amount of literature out there for expecting and new parents is astounding.
 There’s a book written for every subject you could ever wonder about.